What is American Studies?

 Can I meet with an informed someone to discuss the questions I have?

 Of course!
-Professor Jackie Krasas is the Interim Director of American Studies for Fall 2017, can be reached at email@example.com or at 610-758-5823.
+Professor Jodi Eichler-Levine, who is the Director of American Studies, can be reached at email@example.com or at 610-758-3370.
 You can also contact the College of Arts and Sciences Graduate Office at 610-758-4281 for assistance.

 What if I am uncertain as to what exactly I want to study within the American Studies program?